|

 implementations don't enforce any specific locking strategy (see discussion

-in FileSystem
+in FileSystem).

 A lock that is not properly released can render the entity unusable.
 Locks

-should be used in try
+should be used in try, finally blocks:

 EntityLock rl = myFile.lockForReading();